buptzyb/tensorflow_multistream/tensorflow/examples/multistream/README.md

 The multi-stream GPU allocators can also share the same memory limit to avoid an imbalanced memory footprint by setting `TF_GPU_STREAM_GROUP_SHARE_MEM_POOL=true`.

-Futhermore, we realize that sometimes memory consumption is critical in some cases.
-In those case, `TF_GPU_STREAM_AWARE_BFC=true` can be set to let multiple streams use a shared single BFC, to keep the memory consumption nearly the same as the vanilla BFC.
-However, there will be extra sync overhead between streams if memory is intensive.
+Furthermore, we realize that sometimes memory consumption is critical in some cases.
+In those cases, `TF_GPU_STREAM_AWARE_BFC=true` can be set to let multiple streams use a shared single BFC allocator, to keep the memory consumption nearly the same as the vanilla BFC.
+However, there will be extra synchronization overhead between streams if memory is intensive.

+## **Requirements**

+Minimum CUDA Driver version: r465.
+Recommended CUDA Driver version: r525 or above.

+Recommended CUDA Toolkit version: CUDA12.4 or above.

+If you have customized operations in your system, please check whether your code follows the important TensorFlow and CUDA best practice: **DO NOT INVOLVE ANY CPU-GPU SYNCHRONIZATION IF NOT HAVE TO**.
+The synchronizations not only can result in large unnecessary CPU side overhead and be a blocker for multiple streams to take their best effort, but also can lead to deadlock in some cases especially when NCCL operations are involved.
+Here are the guidelines you should follow:

+1. Avoid using `cudaDeviceSynchronize()` API in your customized op.

+2. Avoid using APIs that cause implicit device synchronization, such as `cudaFree()`, `cudaMemcpy()`, `cudaMemset()`.
+Use the asynchronized version `cudaFreeAsync()`, `cudaMemcpyAsync()`, `cudaMemsetAsync()` instead.

+3. Avoid using pageable memory HtoD/DtoH copy to transfer a large chunk of data.
+It's slow and will make the CPU thread wait until the data transfer is finished.
+Use pinned memory transfer instead.

+4. Using `cudaStreamSynchronize()` is not that bad, but still not recommended.
+Because this API blocks the calling CPU thread.
+You can learn TensorFlow's practice that uses `cudaEventRecord()` + `cudaEventQuery()` to judge the stream status, and uses `cudaEventRecord()` + `cudaStreamWaitEvent()` to build the cross-stream dependency.

 ## **Build Instruction**
 1. Recommended docker image:
  - tensorflow/build:2.13-python3.11

 2. Configure TF

 * Run ./configure
  - The generated .tf\_configure.bazelrc example:

 ```
 build --action_env PYTHON_BIN_PATH="/usr/bin/python3"